 - Most Faculties became autonomous Institutes with their own Rectors.

 - The controversial ILA (Intelligence Level Aggregate) was used to decide the admission of Matriculates into the Universities and Institutes.

 It effectively caused the end of “Freedom to study” (where several Top students chose their passion of study : Physics, Chemistry, Mathematics, Economics, Commerce …)

 - One High School Luyechun was forced to study Philosophy.

-- On the other hand, some who took Arts subjects were admitted to the Rangoon Institute of Technology.
+- On the other hand, some who took Arts subjects and/or Hybrid Combinations were admitted to the Rangoon Institute of Technology (RIT)

 - Colonel Hla Han was the “Pyinnyar Ye Tar Wun Khan” (later renamed Minister of Education).

 He was among the early LMPs to take the Bridge Course to become MBBS.